HowTo: Magic Mirror – set up autostart

 – then restart the RaspberryPi with “sudo reboot”.

-If the MagicMirror doesn't start automatically after restarting, you can see if you notice anything in the log files. 🙂 To do this you have to enter the command “pm2 logs mm”.
-You can also post the output here.
-Then I'll take a look at it. 🙂
+If the MagicMirror does not start automatically after the restart, you can see if you notice anything in the log files. 🙂 For this you have to enter the command "pm2 logs mm".
+You are also welcome to post the output of it here.
+Then I'll take a look. 🙂

 Best regards